 Trophy hunting is often the subject of heated debates.
 The hunting of predators is a particularly sensitive topic, often described as a cruel, needless practice that has no conservation value for the species concerned.
-Hunters, on the other hand, claim that hunting of predators is an essential part of conservation outside of national parks.
+Trophy hunters, on the other hand, claim that hunting predators is an essential part of conservation outside of national parks.

-Here then is an example of how trophy hunting can be of benefit to conservation, if formulated properly and managed strictly.
-The notes in this blog posts refer to a particular area in Namibia (Kunene) and do not speak to trophy hunting operations elsewhere.
+Here then, is an example of how trophy hunting can be of benefit to conservation if formulated properly and managed strictly.
+The notes in this blog post refer to a particular area in Namibia (Kunene) and do not speak to trophy hunting operations elsewhere.

 As with most hotly contested issues, trophy hunting is more complex than it first appears.

 Typically, two main questions regarding trophy hunting arise: 1) is trophy hunting beneficial for conservation?
 2) Is it providing substantial benefits for local people?
 I believe that the Namibian government has a good trophy hunting system in place, which keeps corruption to a minimum and provides direct benefits to local people.
 I therefore use the Namibian system as an example of how trophy hunting can benefit conservation and local communities in Africa.

 There are two distinct types of farmland in Namibia – communal and commercial farms.
 In the commercial farming areas, land is parceled up into privately owned farms that may be used for livestock, game farming, hunting or ecotourism.
 In the communal areas, the land is owned by the state, but inhabited by people who farm with cattle, sheep and goats.
 Although trophy hunting on commercial farms in Namibia is worthy of consideration as part of the hunting debate, I will focus here on communal farmlands.